Joeski88/hang_man/README.md

 - [Miro](https://miro.com/app/dashboard/) was used to make a flowchart for project planning and the README file.
 - [Gitpod](https://gitpod.io/workspaces) was used to create the workspaces.
 - [Heroku](https://id.heroku.com/) Used to deploy finished project.
+- [CIlintercheck](https://pep8ci.herokuapp.com/) Code institute Linter validator for python.
+Used to validate all python files.
 ---

 ## Bugs